mpdairy/posh/README.md

 ```

 If you're confused about the pattern matching and how the `?attr`
-symbol was set, just wait until you get to the datom matching section.
+symbol was set, just wait and it will be explained in the datom matching section.

 ### q-tx